 Preinfusion

-Some espresso coffee machines have a feature known as preinfusion, which is where the puck of coffee is soaked with water under low pressure before the pressure is ramped up.
-This more gentle introduction of water to the ground coffee beans assists to ensure an even flow of water through the puck, once the pressure is increased.
+Some espresso coffee machines have a feature referred to as preinfusion, which is where the puck of coffee is soaked with water under low pressure before the pressure is ramped up.
+This more gentle introduction of water to the ground coffee beans helps to ensure an even flow of water through the puck, once the pressure is increased.

-While preinfusion is a feature I’d usually expect to find on higher cost espresso coffee machines, this is something that truly impresses me about Sage coffee machines, as all of their espresso machines including the lowest cost machines, feature proper low-pressure preinfusion.
+While preinfusion is a feature I’d usually expect to find on higher cost espresso machines, this is something that in truth impresses me about Sage coffee machines, as all of their espresso coffee machines including the lowest cost machines, feature proper low-pressure preinfusion.

 The amount of headspace is important, as the pressure builds up in this headspace.

-The ideal headspace is thought to be 1-2mm, and dosing as per the recommended dose for the basket is the obvious solution, combined with getting the grind size right, of course, because regardless of the weight in the basket, if the grind size is off for the coffee you’re using, the headspace may be under or over the ideal.
+The best headspace is thought to be 1-2mm, and dosing as per the recommended dose for the basket is the obvious solution, combined with getting the grind size right, of course, due to the fact that regardless of the weight in the basket, if the grind size is off for the coffee you’re using, the headspace may be under or over the perfect.

-This is one of the reasons the Razor tool which comes with espresso machines from Sage Appliances is such a clever idea, as it ensures the ideal headspace for the basket, while likewise ensuring a degree surface.
+This is among the reasons the Razor tool which comes with espresso machines from Sage Appliances is such a clever idea, as it ensures the ideal headspace for the basket, while likewise ensuring a degree surface.

-If you have a Sage (mentioned as Breville in a lot of countries but the UK and other parts of Europe) espresso coffee machine and you don’t usually use the Razor tool, I’d advise digging it out.
-You don’t have to work with it whenever, however it’s a fantastic tool to utilize while dialling in.
+If you have a Sage (called Breville in a lot of countries but the UK and other parts of Europe) espresso machine and you don’t usually work with the Razor tool, I’d advise digging it out.
+You don’t have to work with it each time, but it’s a fantastic equipment to utilize while dialling in.

-If you don’t have a sage machine, there’s nothing stopping you from picking up the Razor device, if you have a fundamental 58mm portafilter you can pick one up from Sage Appliances for truly over a fiver.
-Alternatively, basically dose the basket with the shown dose for your basket, nevertheless just keep in mind that the headspace may be out either way until you’re dialled in.
+If you don’t have a sage machine, there’s nothing stopping you from picking up the Razor equipment, if you have a standard 58mm portafilter you can pick one up from Sage Appliances for just over a fiver.
+Alternatively, just dosage the basket with the suggested dosage for your basket, however just keep in mind that the headspace may be out either way until you’re dialled in.

-For example, if you’re utilizing a basket crafted for 18g, nevertheless you’ve gone to course with the grind, that 18 grams of coffee will take up more space in the basket, leaving less headspace.
+For example, if you’re using a basket crafted for 18g, however you’ve gone to course with the grind, that 18 grams of coffee will take up more space in the basket, leaving less headspace.
 If you’ve ground too fine, that 18g will take up less space, taking up less headspace.

 Correct Grind Size

-Among the first things you discover when getting into home espresso coffee is that you need to get the grind size right with each bag of coffee beans, mentioned as dialing in.
+Among the first things you know when getting into home espresso coffee is that you need to get the grind size right with each bag of coffee beans, known as dialing in.

-This isn’t only important because of ensuring the desired flow rate (shot time) and therefore as close to a wonderful extraction as possible, nevertheless it’s likewise important due to the truth that unless you’re using the Razor tool as I’ve just spoken about, headspace is going to be out until you’re dialled in.
-This means that the likelihood of channelling increases until you’re dialled in even if you’re dosing the correct amount for the basket.
+This isn’t only important because of ensuring the desired flow rate (shot time) and therefore as close to a great extraction as possible, but it’s likewise important due to the reality that unless you’re utilizing the Razor equipment as I’ve just explained, headspace is going to be out until you’re dialled in.
+This suggests that the likelihood of channelling increases until you’re dialled in even if you’re dosing the correct amount for the basket.

 Puck Prep

-An important part of puck prep, often overlooked by home baristas, is distribution, which truly indicates to ensure that the coffee in the basket is evenly distributed.
+An important part of puck prep, often overlooked by home baristas, is distribution, which extremely suggests to ensure that the coffee in the basket is equally distributed.

-There are arguably more effective methods, though, which busy baristas might not want to work with due to time constraints, which are more suited to home baristas.
-The most popular of which, and in my opinion the perfect, being the WDT, or the “Weiss Distribution Technique”.
+There are arguably more effective methods, though, which busy baristas might not want to use due to time constraints, which are more suited to home baristas.
+The many popular of which, and in my opinion the perfect, being the WDT, or the “Weiss Distribution Technique”.

-This process requires something thin and pointy, such as a needle, with which you just stir the grounds in concentric circles, breaking up the clumps and aiming to ensure an even distribution of ground coffee throughout the basket.
-There are tools you can buy to make this easier, such as this WDT tool, nevertheless I just bought this keycap puller equipment and snipped off the ends with pliers, works fine.
+This recipe needs something thin and pointy, such as a needle, with which you simply stir the grounds in concentric circles, breaking up the clumps and aiming to ensure an even distribution of ground coffee throughout the basket.
+There are tools you can buy to make this easier, such as this WDT device, nevertheless I truly bought this keycap puller equipment and snipped off the ends with pliers, works fine.

-OK, it might not look as nice as some of the other ones you can get, and to be fair the handle part is flimsy plastic so it may turn out to be false economy, nevertheless there are plenty of WDT tools you can buy online from about fifteen quid and up.
+OK, it might not look as nice as some of the other ones you can get, and to be fair the deal with part is flimsy plastic so it may turn out to be false economy, but there are plenty of WDT tools you can buy online from about fifteen quid and up.

-You can likewise make a DIY WDT equipment by getting something like a cork, and sticking three or four needles into it.
-Whatever you utilize, literally stir the grounds in concentric circles, trying to get all of the coffee, right down to the bottom of the basket.
-Finally, just rake the puck in an s or zigzag fashion to uniformly distribute the surface, and you’re done.
+You can likewise make a DIY WDT tool by getting something like a cork, and sticking three or four needles into it.
+Whatever you utilize, just stir the grounds in concentric circles, trying to get all of the coffee, right down to the bottom of the basket.
+Finally, just rake the puck in an s or zigzag fashion to equally distribute the surface, and you’re done.

 If you watch my video below from where I’ve set it to play, you’ll see me doing this.

-You need something put into the basket to stop the grounds from going all over the place while you’re doing this, you can basically cut the bottom off an properly sized yoghurt pot or paper espresso cup, something like that, or just get a dosing funnel – there are loads of these available for all sized portafilters.
+You need something put into the basket to stop the grounds from going all over the place while you’re doing this, you can just cut the bottom off an adequately sized yoghurt pot or paper espresso coffee cup, something like that, or very get a dosing funnel – there are loads of these available for all sized portafilters.

 Tamping

-I count tamping as part of the puck prep, some would see it as a separate stage of the method, I don’t think it actually matters either way – however tamping appropriately is another way to minimize chances of channelling.
+I count tamping as part of the puck prep, some would see it as a separate stage of the method, I don’t think it actually matters either way – nevertheless tamping correctly is another way to minimize chances of channelling.

-To tamp properly implies to apply enough pressure so that the coffee is compressed as much as it can be, while ensuring an even surface.
+To tamp properly indicates to apply enough pressure so that the coffee is compressed as much as it can be, while ensuring an even surface.

-I would basically aim for consistency with tamp pressure, and focus on getting a level tamp.
+I would just aim for consistency with tamp pressure, and focus on getting a degree tamp.
 You can get calibrated tampers like this one, which only allow you to apply the pre-set amount of pressure, a good way to ensure tamping consistency.

 Utilize a decent tamper, and the correct size tamper for your basket

-Most home baristas now use oversized tampers, also called competition tampers, along with competition baskets, which I’ll cover next.
-The Motta competition tamper for example, which you can get from ShopCoffee or Clumsy Goat, is 58.4mm which indicates a in fact snug fit.
-You do need to make sure if you’re using these, nevertheless, that you’re lifting up the tamper straight, and you’re not lifting on an angle, as this can cause suction which can also promote channelling.
+Lots of home baristas now work with oversized tampers, also called competition tampers, along with competition baskets, which I’ll cover next.
+The Motta competition tamper for example, which you can get from ShopCoffee or Clumsy Goat, is 58.4mm which suggests a literally snug fit.
+You do need to make sure if you’re using these, but, that you’re lifting up the tamper straight, and you’re not lifting on an angle, as this can cause suction which can also promote channelling.

 Utilize a better basket

-Not all filter baskets are created evenly.
-Competition baskets such as VST & IMS baskets are created for specific doses and with really specifically sized and distributed filter holes.
-Switching out your basket to a competition basket is one way to aid overall shot quality and potentially help avoid channelling, mainly via knowing exactly what dosage the basket is brewed for, which isn’t the case with all baskets.
+Not all filter baskets are created uniformly.
+Competition baskets such as VST & IMS baskets are created for specific doses and with extremely specifically sized and distributed filter holes.
+Switching out your basket to a competition basket is one way to aid overall shot quality and potentially help avoid channelling, primarily via knowing exactly what dose the basket is made for, which isn’t the case with all baskets.

 Do not disturb